 It is recommended that when fitting hardwood flooring, an expansion gap is left around the perimeter of the room.
 This is the case with both solid and engineered wooden floor boards.
 Most of the time the expansion gap will be hidden beneath a skirting board or beading so it is recommended that a 15mm expansion is left.
 There are some circumstances where it would be preferable to have less of a gap than 15mm, but we recommended consulting with us first.
 It is recommended that when the boards are spanning a width of over 7.5 mtrs additional expansion is provided.
 In some cases this may not be necessary so please consult with us beforehand.

 Secret nailing your flooring can often be the most straight forward installation method when your floor is to be laid onto a wood sub floor, battens or joists.
 For those of you who are unfamiliar with the term 'secret nailing' it is when a serrated nail is driven on a 45 degree angle through the tongue of the board using a secret nail gun (commonly known as a Porta-Nailer).
 Not only will this securely hold the boards tight up against one another and in place, it will also not be visible once the job is complete.
 When your new flooring is to be laid onto a wooden sub-floor, such as structural plywood, it's your choice as to which direction you feel the boards are going to look the best running.
 However, when you new flooring is to be laid onto existing wooden floorboards it is good working practise to run your new boards in the opposite direction to the existing floor.
 Secretly nailing is also a very effective method of installation if your boards are to be laid directly over floor joists.
-If you purchase a flooring that's strong enough span joists (a structural flooring), the boards can quite simply be nailed down to each joist providing the joists are no firther than 400mm centres from one another.
+If you purchase a flooring that's strong enough span joists (a structural flooring), the boards can quite simply be nailed down to each joist providing: The joists are no more than 400mm centres, each board must span at least 2 joists, end joints can fall between joists but you must not have 2 joints beside one another, end T&G joints should be glued.

 Floating your floor by using an underlay is considered the easiest method in which to fit your flooring.
 There are many underlays available but from experience we have found Elastilon to be one of the best on the market.
 The best way to see for yourself how Elastilon works is to watch the Elastilon Demonstration Video.
 This can be found on our Elastilon web page.
 As you will see from this video, Elastilon is a very simply and very effective product that can save a huge amount of time.